-Linde supports the UN Global Compact and works to ensure all ten of its principles, which include principles concerning human rights and labour standards, are integrated into our business.
-This is reflected in a number of policies and position statements which specifically target these topics.
-These include our Code of Ethics, which sets out how companies and employees within the Linde Group are required to maintain their relationships with customers, suppliers, governments, other businesses, the environment and people and the Linde Group position on Human Rights which commits us to protect and promote human rights and builds upon the Linde Group’s values and principles of safety, integrity, sustainability and respect.
+The Linde Group supports the UN Global Compact and works to ensure all ten of its principles, which include principles concerning human rights and labour standards, are integrated into its business.
+This is reflected in a number of Linde Group and Linde plc group policies and position statements which specifically target these topics.
+This includes the Code of Ethics and, following the merger with Praxair Inc., the combined Code of Business Integrity, which set out how companies and employees within the Linde Group and the Linde plc group are required to maintain their relationships with customers, suppliers, governments, other businesses, the environment and people and the Linde Group position on human rights which commits BOC to protect and promote human rights and builds upon the values and principles of safety, integrity, sustainability and respect.

-BOC also shares these principles with its suppliers through the Linde Group’s Code of conduct for Suppliers which informs BOC’s suppliers of its minimum requirements for health and safety, environmental protection, legal compliance and integrity, human rights and labour standards, including our intolerance of any form of forced labour.
+BOC Group also shares these principles with its suppliers through the Linde Group’s Code of conduct for Suppliers which informs BOC Group’s suppliers of its minimum requirements for health and safety, environmental protection, legal compliance and integrity, human rights and labour standards, including our intolerance of any form of forced labour.

 Preventing Modern Slavery in our supply chain

-BOC is committed to continual improvement in all aspects of its ethics and integrity programme including in relation to issues of Modern Slavery.
+BOC strives for continuous improvement of its ethics and integrity programme including in relation to issues of Modern Slavery.
 This statement will be periodically updated to reflect these efforts.

 Want to know more?

-If you want to know more about BOC and the Linde Group’s commitment to ethical conduct, please visit our Corporate Responsibility microsite.
+If you want to know more about our commitment to ethical conduct, please visit our Corporate Responsibility microsite.